cloudmesh-community/book/chapters/prg/python/python-install-pyenv.md

 ![](images/learning.png) **Learning Objectives**

-* Understand why we need to worry about python 3.9 and 2.7
+* Understand why we need to worry about Python 3.9 and 2.7
 * Use pyenv to support both versions
 * Understand the limitations of anaconda/conda for developers